-A long-awaited-for marriage took place in my church in October.
+This delicious white fish dish resulted from a long-awaited-for marriage, which took place in my church in October.
 A feast at my bountiful table was part of my wedding present to our venerated couple.

 Our bride Dina was particularly interested in learning how to cook, with ease, for her new groom.
 My bright idea was to begin my dinner gift in the kitchen with teaching her how to make the meal.
 I prepared all the steps, just like you might see on a cooking show: the ingredients were set out in small individual dishes, along with the corresponding pans and utensils.
 All was in place for the lesson to flow naturally.

 My priceless inheritance from my parents was a gene that “knows” food.
 Therefore I intuitively conceived this delicious dish, which was specifically geared for her husband’s dietary needs.
 An exquisite, ultra simple recipe resulted.